 To put it simply, the rules that landlords must follow while evicting a tenant are so strict because of the nature of the case.
 First, unlawful detainer suits are much faster than almost any other type of civil litigation, often resolving a matter in a month or two, or even faster.
 The compromise for this speed is that the landlord must be absolutely sure that every "i" is dotted and every "t" crossed.

 Lastly, in most situations, an unlawful detainer suit is worth more to a tenant than it is to a landlord.
 On the one hand, a landlord may be losing money each month because of a tenant, but on the other hand, if a tenant loses the case, he or she won't have a home anymore.
-Because of the sensitive nature of these cases, lawmakers have made landlords work extra hard in order to properly evict a tenant.
+Due to the sensitive nature of these cases, lawmakers have made landlords work extra hard in order to properly evict a tenant.

 Evictions may proceed smoothly or result in a series of contentious and ultimately costly exchanges.
 Knowing your rights can help ensure that the process goes smoothly.
 Contact a skilled landlord-tenant attorney near you to make sure you're in compliance with the eviction rules imposed on landlords and property managers.